 By the time they have reached 8 they have the finger span to play almost any instrument and especially the piano.
 There is not a real difference if a child begins learning at 3-4 then if they start at 7 because by the time they reach 8 they will be the same standard of play, however, there are exceptions to the norm obviously.
 The piano to get you child is determined by their capacity.
 The keyboard piano is usually better if they are unsure of the capacity or they’re own willingness to learn, playing it same will save a lot of time, energy and space.

 What’s best weighted keys or not?

-The digital hammer on technology has become so similar to the acoustic that it is hard to tell the difference in play, although there is a slight difference between brands and each has slightly different feel and there has been notable differences from each end of the keyboard.
+The digital hammer on technology has become so similar to the acoustic that it is hard to tell the difference in play, although there is a slight difference between brands and each has a slightly different feel and there have been notable differences from each end of the keyboard.